 Post-surgical swelling and bruising are natural consequences of virtually all invasive surgical procedures.
-If you’re considering FTM chest reconstruction, it’s important to note that noticeable bruising and swelling are inevitable.
+If you’re considering FTM chest reconstruction, it’s important to know that temporary noticeable bruising and swelling are inevitable.
 In most cases, bruising and swelling will last for several days and more commonly several weeks following your procedure.

 Making sure that you have a safe and comfortable recovery is one of Dr. Mosser’s primary goals.
 He will provide you with specific instructions before and after surgery to ensure the fastest recovery possible.

-While there’s no way to avoid the natural healing process, there are certain steps that you can take in advance of surgery to speed up recovery.
-The information listed below is meant to serve as a guide.
+While healing unavoidably takes some time, there are steps that you can take in advance of surgery to speed up recovery.
+The information below is meant to serve as a guide.
 Dr. Mosser will provide you with more in-depth instructions during your personal consultation.

 Quit Smoking: If you’re looking for yet another reason to quit smoking, here it is.
 Current smokers considering FTM chest surgery should quit at least two months in advance surgery.
 Cigarette smoke inhibits nutritional blood flow to the skin, which ultimately delays wound healing and may result in undesirable scarring and discoloration.

 Low Sodium Diet: Excess sodium can cause your body to retain fluid, which can prolong swelling during your recovery.
 Following a low sodium diet (less than 1500 mg a day) in advance of your procedure will help minimize water retention and ultimately reduce post-surgical swelling.